 When advances are issued, it is advisable to create a cash control account, responsible for tracking the settlements and returns of cash advances.
 For practical purposes, it is an administrative user that does not report expenses or have authority at the configuration level.
 Its mission is to register the whole process in Captio to carry out proper accounting.

-Setting up categories
+How to set up categories

 Advanced features: Subsistence allowance, what they are and how to set them up